 - Refill options: Customers can refill their minutes online, by phone, in person or by purchasing a refill card at major national retailers.
 Customers can also sign up for automatic refills.

-- Best for U.S. Cellular Simple Connect is best for parents, business owners and budget-conscious consumers.
+- Best for: U.S. Cellular Simple Connect is best for parents, business owners and budget-conscious consumers.

-U.S. Cellular Company Profile
+U.S. Cellular Company Information

 - Company Name: